Celebrating Over 50 Years

 Pivotal Partnerships: The partnership formed with the Stark County District Library was undoubtedly a defining connection in Stark Parks history – a significant relationship that began with a friendly conversation at a Chamber networking event.
 Stark Parks was in need of a new Education Center, and had preliminary plans at Sippo Lake Park in Perry Township.
 The Stark County District Library also had a need for a permanent branch in Perry Township, so the idea of two public agencies working together to accomplish both needs in one building in Perry Township was born.
 The conversation between Park Director Bob Fonte and a Library Board Member ignited the idea of joining resources and opening a joint building between the two community groups.
 In June of 2007, the structure in Perry Township opened on the north edge of the park.
 The building has become a center of nature, culture, and life-long learning.
 The partnership between Stark Parks and the Library was the first of its kind in the country, serving the community with numerous recreational and educational opportunities.

 Innovative Education: As the number of staff increased and resources became more available, Ohio Boating Education classes were initiated in 2000.
-In agreement to teach the Ohio Boater Education Course (OBEC), Stark Parks received a grant which helped to purchase aquatic equipment, including canoes and kayaks.
-Emphasizing safe boating through programming, the Stark Parks Education Department received the national Boater Education Advancement Award from the National Safe Boating Council (NSBC).
+In agreement to teach the Ohio Boater Education Course (OBEC), Stark Parks received a grant that helped to purchase aquatic equipment, including canoes and kayaks.
+Emphasizing safe boating through programming, the Stark Parks Education Department received the National Boater Education Advancement Award from the National Safe Boating Council (NSBC).

 Park Additions: With the turn of the century came rapid growth.
 Stark Parks connected more communities with the dedication of the John Glenn Grove Trailhead (2000, Navarre), Crystal Springs Trailhead (2002, Jackson Twp.), the David A. Fichtner Outdoor Education Center (2001, Hartville), the Walborn Reservoir Marina (2001, Alliance), and the Hoover Park Connector Trail (2002, North Canton).
 Additionally, Magnolia Flouring Mills was purchased by the Park District in 2005.
 Built in 1834, the building was placed on the National Register of Historic Places in 2000.
 In 2003, the final three miles of the Stark County portion of the Towpath Trail were completed and opened in Bethlehem Township.
 The well-loved trail was renamed The Congressman Ralph Regula Towpath Trail in honor of the local Congressman who spearheaded its preservation and restoration.